lemariva/extension-blog/README.md

+# :no_entry: [DEPRECATED]
+I am very sorry.
+Unfortunately the Pagekit CMS project is almost dead.
+My blog is now using OctoberCMS.
+I am not going to maintain this extensions anymore.
+If you would like to maintain the extension, please leave me a message.

 # Blog Extension

 This extension has implemented Categories and Tags in a very simple way.
 If you want to check how this extension work just go to: http://frontbackend.com